-There is full disclosure of the Company's related party transactions in Note 20 of the audited consolidated financial statements for the year ended December 31, 2024.
+There is full disclosure of the Company's related party transactions in Note 10 of the unaudited interim condensed consolidated financial statements for the three-month period ended March 31, 2025.

 Termination and Change of Control Provisions

 The Company has entered into consulting agreements with key management personnel for total annual payments of \$495,000.
 The consulting agreements contain termination without cause and change of control provisions.
 Assuming that this agreement would be terminated without cause or a change of control would occur during the year ended December 31, 2025, the total amounts payable to key personnel in respect of severance would amount to \$1,085,000.